Road to wellbeing: championing action on employee mental health

 With a passion for people, we’re helping our teams to support each other as well as customers' business travellers and delegates.

 Increased awareness of our traveller and delegate wellbeing continues to be of importance, and we need to make sure that our teams are equipped to support each other as well as our customers.
-So, as Capita Travel and Events’ Chief People Officer and programme leader for our Mental Health Champions Network, I’d like to share more about the essential changes we’re making to support employee wellbeing.
+So, as Capita Travel and Events’ director or organisational change and programme leader for our Mental Health Champions Network, I’d like to share more about the essential changes we’re making to support employee wellbeing.

 Business travellers and delegates can feel stressed, overwhelmed and under a lot of pressure.
 This can lead to an unhealthy lifestyle, tiredness or a general lack of confidence, commonly factors that are related to poor mental health.
 The continued awareness of our traveller and delegate wellbeing continues to be of importance to us, and while out Smarter working proposition aims to address this for customers, we asked ourselves what we could do to better support employees too.